doctor-gonzo/faqq/_faq/quantum-computing-will-affect-bitcoin.md

 - A powerful quantum computer can reverse Bitcoin public keys into private keys in a matter of minutes[^QUANTUMATTACK]
 - 36% of all BTC are on addresses with exposed public keys[^EXPOSEDKEYS]
-- 100% of addresses can be hacked during transactions[^QUANTUMTX]
+- 100% of addresses can be hacked during transactions - and every address would have to submit a transaction in order to transition their BTC to a new quantum-proof address format[^QUANTUMTX]

 [^QUANTUMATTACK]: A powerful quantum computer can reverse Bitcoin public keys into private keys in a matter of minutes

 	**Reversing Bitcoin keys:**

-	If someone has your public key, they can also calculate your private key, which is unthinkable using even today’s most powerful classical computers.
-But in the days of quantum computers, the public-private keypair will be the weak link.
-Quantum computers have the potential to perform specific kinds of calculations significantly faster than any normal computer.
-Besides that, quantum computers can run algorithms that take fewer steps to get to an outcome, taking advantage of quantum phenomena like quantum entanglement and quantum superposition.
-So quantum computers can run these certain algorithms that could be used to make calculations that can crack cryptography used today.
+	If someone knows your public key, they can also calculate your private key with a sufficiently powerful quantum computer — which is unthinkable using even today’s most powerful classical computers.
+In the era of quantum computers, the public-private ECDSA keypair will be the weak link.
+Quantum computers have the potential to perform specific kinds of calculations significantly faster than any classical computer.
+Additionally, quantum computers will be able to run algorithms that take fewer steps to produce an output, leveraging quantum phenomena like entanglement and superposition.

-	Most blockchains use Elliptic Curve Digital Signature Algorithm (ECDSA) cryptography.
-Using a quantum computer, [Shor's algorithm](https://arxiv.org/abs/quant-ph/0301141) can be used to break ECDSA.
-Meaning: they can derive the private key from the public key.
-So if they got your public key (and a quantum computer), then they got your private key and they can create a transaction and empty your wallet.
+	Most blockchains use Elliptic Curve Digital Signature Algorithm (ECDSA) for address security.
+Using a sufficiently powerful quantum computer, [Shor's algorithm](https://arxiv.org/abs/quant-ph/0301141) can be used to break ECDSA.
+Specifically: an attacker will be able to an associated private key from a given public key.
+So any QC-armed adversary who knows your public key will be able to derive your private key and create a transaction which empties your wallet.

-	Additionally, the paper [Quantum Attacks on Bitcoin and how to protect against them](https://arxiv.org/pdf/1710.10377.pdf) states "by our most optimistic estimates, as early as 2027 a quantum computer  could  exist  that  can  break  the  elliptic  curve  signature  scheme  in  less  than  10 minutes, the block time used in Bitcoin."
+	The paper [Quantum Attacks on Bitcoin and how to protect against them](https://arxiv.org/pdf/1710.10377.pdf) states that "by our most optimistic estimates, as early as 2027 a quantum computer  could  exist  that  can  break  the  elliptic  curve  signature  scheme  in  less  than  10 minutes, the block time used in Bitcoin."

 [^EXPOSEDKEYS]: Exposed public keys